draperlaboratory/VIBES/resources/exes/arm-simple/README.md

-# Simple
+# ARM Simple

-A simple program that can be used for demonstrating/testing the VIBES tool.
-This program consists of a `main` function, which returns `5`.

-To clean and build:
+To clean, build, and patch:

     make

-To just build (without cleaning):
+To build:

     make build

+To patch:

+    make patch

+To run the executable and the patched executable (in qemu):

+    make run.test

+To create reference versions of the executables:

+    make reference

+To patch the reference executable:

+    make patch.reference

 To clean: